-Load and Save Fonts using C#
+Load or Save Fonts From File using C#

 You can load a font from the file stored on your digital storage for retrieving the font’s information.
 Aspose.Font for .NET exposes separate classes to deal with the particular types of fonts i.e. CFF, TrueType, etc. The following are the steps to load and save a font.